This article was updated in November 2023 with contributions from Simon Ringsmuth and Jaymes Dempsey.

 Street photography is all about capturing the candid everyday moments that make up the world around us.
-And almost every camera is capable of getting those shots, including mobile phones, pocket cameras, and DSLRs with big lenses.
+And almost every camera can capture those shots, including mobile phones, pocket cameras, and DSLRs with big lenses.

 There’s no rule that says the camera you already have won’t work for street photography.
 And your only limitations are the ones you set for yourself.
-But if you’re looking for the best camera for street photography, I hope this list gave you plenty to think about!
+But if you’re looking for the best camera for street photography, I hope this list gives you plenty to think about!

 Mobile phones are great for street photography – as long as you have plenty of light.
 When the lights go down, photo quality decreases dramatically, especially if you’re shooting moving subjects.
 (Night Mode on mobile phones almost always requires your subjects to be very still.)

 This one is largely a matter of personal taste, but anything between 25mm and 35mm is generally ideal for street photography.
 Much wider than 25mm and people start to look a bit distorted.
 Much narrower than 35mm, and you’ll have trouble fitting everything into the frame.

 While traditional DSLRs can certainly be used for street photography, I don’t recommend them when there are so many excellent mirrorless options available.
 DSLRs are large and conspicuous, and Live View shooting often uses contrast-detection autofocus (which is highly unreliable for dynamic street photography scenarios).